TheRealSaiTama/SimpleHTML/README.md

 ## 📜 License

-This project is licensed under the PUBLIC License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.

 ---

 I hope you find these projects insightful and helpful in your learning endeavors! ✨